The application process

 - If your proposal is approved, we will contact you again to take the remaining £185 fee.

 - We will send you the construction specification.
-Please contact a reputable contractor to do the work (we suggest using the Buy With Confidence scheme) and pass the construction specification document to them.
+Please contact a reputable contractor with the appropriate qualifications to do the work and pass the construction specification document to them.
 You should ask them to read our information for contractors and complete and return the declaration.
 Once that declaration is received, a licence can be issued.
+We suggest using the Buy With Confidence scheme

 - You have 6 months from the date of the site safety assessment to complete your vehicle crossing or access ramp construction.